 Sunscreen – Add a tube of sunscreen to your elopement checklist.
 This is particularly important for elopements at high elevation in really sunny places (e.g. the alpine tundra of Colorado) where you can burn much more easily.

 Snowshoes and MICROspikes – If you’re having a winter adventure elopement in the mountains, where snow can get several feet deep, add a pair of snowshoes to your elopement checklist to help you navigate the area without sinking in every step.
 For icy trails, MICROspikes are a MUST to prevent from slipping.
 Ice is no joke on packed down hiking trails.

 Hand/foot warmers and cold-resistant gloves – No matter how many layers you may be wearing on your hike, at certain temperatures up in the mountains, your extremities will still be cold.
-In these cases we recommend packing some hand and foot warmers to keep you warm on your hike.
+In these cases I recommend packing some hand and foot warmers to keep you warm on your hike.
 You’ll also want to bring a cozy pair of gloves (good gloves are usually rated by warmth level).